 RESTORATIVE IMMERSION

-Thursdays in January, February, March (2-4pm EST)
+Thursdays in January, February and March (2-4pm EST)

 Price: $400 full program ($35 per session)

-Early Bird Price: $300 thru 12/23
+Early Bird Price: $300 thru 12/20

-RESTORATION IS REFORMATION NOT RELAXATION (Thursday January 5th)
+RESTORATION AS REFORMATION (Thursday January 8th)

 with